HOA-2/SlicerNeuroSegmentation/README.md

 ## User guides

-- ### NeuroSegment
+- ### Neurosegmentation
-  Instructions on the steps required to perform segmentation of structures with NeuroSegment can be found [here](docs/General%20Segmentation.md).
+  Instructions on the steps required to perform segmentation of structures with the Neurosegmentation module can be found [here](docs/General%20Segmentation.md).

-- ### NeuroSegment Parcellation
+- ### Neuroparcellation
+  Instructions on how to use the Neuroparcellation module can be found [here](docs/NeuroParcellation.md).

 ## Support